Valencia – Negros Oriental

 Brief History of Valencia

-The former name of Valencia was originally Ermita, meaning “a secluded place”.
+The former name of the municipality was originally Ermita, meaning “a secluded place”.
 The town got that name due to its being a refuge from the assaults of the marauding Muslim pirates.
 In the year 1856, the Spanish colonizers renamed Ermita to Nueva Valencia, in honor of its parish priest from Valencia, a region in Spain.
-In the year 1920 Nueva Valencia was renamed Luzuriaga in honor of Don Carlos Luzuriaga, a delegate from Negros island to the Philippine Legislature.
-The town was finally renamed Valencia in the year 1948.
+In the year 1920 it was renamed Luzuriaga in honor of Don Carlos Luzuriaga, a delegate from Negros island to the Philippine Legislature.
+The town was finally renamed to it name in the year 1948.

 Getting to Valencia

-Known as “The Little Baguio of Negros”, Valencia is about 9 km away from the bust city streets of Dumaguete.
+Known as “The Little Baguio of Negros”, the town center is about 9 km away from the bust city streets of Dumaguete.

-The most practical way in getting to Valencia is getting a jeepney ride.
+The most practical way in getting there is jumping on a jeepney ride.
 The terminal for the jeepney is located just south of the Public Market.
 Jeepney come and go every 15 minutes.
 Traveling time going to Valencia takes about 15-20 minutes via a jeepney and the fare cost for the ride is about Php 15.00 only.

 Of course, special trike (tricycles) can be negotiated for small private rides going to Valencia.
 But we suggest taking the local jeepney ride not only for a more budget friendly transportation but also for a cultural experience of Filipino lifestyles.